foreverfl/vscode/docs/datascience/azure-machine-learning.md

 ### Specification file authoring

-Use the **Azure ML** command in the Command Palette (`kb(workbench.action.showCommands)`) or the Azure Machine Learning View in VS Code to simplify the specification file authoring process.
+Use the **Azure ML** command in the Command Palette (`Ctrl+Shift+P`) or the Azure Machine Learning View in VS Code to simplify the specification file authoring process.

 ![Azure Machine Learning YAML specification file authoring](images/azure-machine-learning/specification-file-authoring.gif)